 My name is Mike Deibert, and I am a journeyman bladesmith/blacksmith who lives in Trussville, Alabama.
-I live here with my beautiful wife, Lauren, and my five handsome boys, Joseph (8) and Noah (7), Abbott (4), and twins Benjamin and Isaiah (2).
-We are making a new start for ourselves in the U.S. after coming off of the mission field in Nicaragua, where we lived for 13 years.
+I live here with my beautiful wife, Lauren, and my five handsome boys, Joseph, Noah, Abbott, and twins Benjamin and Isaiah.
+Family is top priority for us and besides forging blades we are involved in many sports and outdoor activities.
+As a family we moved to Trussville, Alabama after coming off of the mission field in Nicaragua, where we lived for 13 years.
 In Nicaragua we taught and promoted the arts, especially blacksmithing and bladesmithing.
-You can read more about the continuing program here: www.esvoministries.com.